milandobrota/milandobrota.github.io/_posts/2015-10-29-the-deeper-meaning-of-mindfulness.md

 Even when we finally sit down and start drinking the tea, instead of being present and savoring the experience, at one point we just realize that the cup is empty.

-Now, fast forward to some time in the future, and imagine that you were diagnosed with a terminal disease and that you had only 6 more months to live.
+Now, fast forward to some time in the future.
+Imagine that you were diagnosed with a terminal disease and that you had only 6 more months to live.
 If you lived your entire life like that cup of tea, you'd wonder: Whose life was that?
 It must've been mine, since I lived it, but I wasn't there for it.